uroosa1/MetaEmployees/README.md

-MetaEmployees is dedicated to learning more about the Meta Product, Design, Engineering, and Growth teams.
+MetaEmployees is dedicated to learning more about the Meta Product, Design, Engineering, and Growth teams using SQL.

 The MetaData CSV file (pun certainly intended) is a sample of data retrieved from LinkedIn of Meta employees.
 The Meta Queries file contains SQL commands querying data to answer questions about the teams.